Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 };
 ```

-*> Do not use `data` property on the element and in the configuration object.
+x> Do not use `data` property on the element and in the configuration object.
 This can lead to confusion and should be avoided.